 Then her smile faded.

 The ash-smothered Mage wasn't sent flying.
 He instead held onto her wings, one in each hand.
 Instead of being buffeted by the force of her blow and falling to his knees, he had caught her.
 There was a sound of creaking sinew; the Mage had his right hand crushing the metacarpus of her right wing, while his left had snuck between her shoulder-blades and was now placed behind her back, against her heart!

 Was it the Transformation?!
 Did his spell strengthen its user?
-Or was the man this strong to begin with.
+Or was the man this strong all along?
 Father above!
-He could rival Golos when the wyvern took on his brutish, humanoid form.
+He could rival Golos when the Wyvern took on his brutish, humanoid form.

-But Ayxin did not need words nor gestures to control her Magic.
+But Ayxin did not need words or gestures to control her magic.
 Dragon-Sages had no such drawback.
 With her eyes, she directed the sheet of lighting toward her assailant.

 The pain was unreal because Ayxin had never sustained an injury like this.
-She who had been raised by a silken cord felt equal parts agony and disbelief.
-The sensation was fresh and hot and so new that for a second Ayxin wondered if it was possible to escape the torture by blacking out.
-Her Lightning Field converged, licking the Ash Mage, tearing out chunks of his cloak and armour, gouging his body with white-hot claws of plasma.
+She was raised with a silken cord, first in the Forbidden City and then by her father.
+The sensation was fresh and hot and so new that Ayxin wondered if it was possible to escape the torture by blacking out for a second.
+At the same time, her concentration held.
+Her Lightning Field converged, licking the Ash Mage, gouging his body with white-hot plasma claws.

 Her whole body suddenly grew rigid.

 Necrotic mana poured into her wound, into her back.